cap-js-community/sap-afc-sdk/README.md

 In addition, to overwriting the default implementation via an `on` handler, also additional `before` and `after` handlers can be registered.

+##### Error Codes

+The following error codes are defined to be used in exceptions as part of the stable interface (`x-extensible-enum`):

+- `statusTransitionNotAllowed`: Status transition is not allowed for the current job status

 #### Job Provider

 A job provider service is already provided per default by the SDK, implementing the [SAP Advanced Financial Closing Scheduling Service Provider Interface](https://hub.sap.com/api/SSPIV1).
-Therefore, focus can be put on additional custom provider logic (e.g. streaming of data from a remote location).
+Therefore, focus can be put on additional custom provider logic (e.g., streaming of data from a remote location).

-The **SAP Advanced Financial Closing Scheduling Service Provider Interface** is published on SAP Business Accelerator Hub under package **SAP Advanced Financial Closing** at https://api.sap.com/api/SSPIV1.
+The **SAP Advanced Financial Closing Scheduling Service Provider Interface** is published on SAP Business Accelerator Hub under the package **SAP Advanced Financial Closing** at https://api.sap.com/api/SSPIV1.

-To implement a custom job provider extend the job provider service definition as follows:
+To implement a custom job provider, extend the job provider service definition as follows:

 **CDS file:** `/srv/scheduling-provider-service.cds`